Logo-jrhs

 Study Design: A cross-sectional analysis.

-Methods: We examined 47,021 children.
-The study used the children’s nutritional health as the outcome variable and maternal work status as the exposure variable.
-We examined seven control variables: residence type, mother's age, marital status, education level, antenatal care (ANC), child age, and sex.
-For the final phase, we employed a binary logistic regression analysis, ensuring the validity and reliability of our results.
+Methods: In general, 47021 children were investigated in this study.
+The children’s nutritional health and maternal work status were used as the outcome and variables, respectively.
+Seven control variables were evaluated, including residence type, marital status, mother’s age, education level, child age, antenatal care (ANC), and gender.
+Finally, a binary logistic regression analysis was employed, ensuring the validity and reliability of the results.

-Results: 19.0% of Indonesian children under two from low-income households experience stunted growth.
+Results: Overall, 19.0% of Indonesian children under two from low-income households experienced stunted growth.
 Meanwhile, 23.5% of mothers were employed in low-income homes.
-Regarding nutritional status, the study informs that employed mothers have stunted kids, which is slightly higher than that of unemployed mothers.
-The study's key revelation is that unemployed mothers were 1.022 times more likely than employed mothers to have stunted kids (95% CI 1.015-1.030), underscoring the crucial role of maternal employment in child nutrition.
+Regarding nutritional status, the findings revealed that employed mothers had stunted kids, which is slightly higher than that in unemployed mothers.
+More importantly, it was found that unemployed mothers were 1.022 times more likely to have stunted kids than employed mothers (95% confidence interval: 1.015–1.030), underscoring the crucial role of maternal employment in child nutrition.

-Conclusion: Maternal employment status had a role in stunted children among low-income families.
-Unemployed mothers were a risk factor for having stunted children.
+Conclusion: Maternal employment status played a role in having stunted children among low-income families, and unemployed mothers were a risk factor for having this type of child.
 Empowering unemployed mothers through job opportunities, financial support, and access to childcare and nutrition programs can help reduce child stunting in low-income families.

 First Name